Remote PC Access

 - Ensure that the Delivery Controllers or Cloud Connectors can be reached from the Wi-Fi network.

 - You can use Remote PC Access on laptop computers.
-Ensure the laptop is connected to a power source instead of running on the battery.
+Ensure that the laptop is connected to a power source instead of running on the battery.
 Configure the laptop power options to match the options of a desktop PC.
 For example:

 - Disable the hibernate feature.